 Which personality traits are associated with BMI?

-Next, we examine the coefficients associated with personality traits – here referring to cognitive functioning, the Big Five, and the Narrow 27 – in the models described above.
+Next, we examine the coefficients associated with all traits – here referring to cognitive functioning, the Big Five, and the Narrow 27 – in the models described above.
 In general, more traits had significant associations with BMI percentile for adolescent girls compared to adolescent boys.
 This is in part an issue of statistical power (there were more than twice as many adolescent girls as there were adolescent boys in the current sample), although we note that the sample of boys had 90% power to detect correlations as small as r = .06 and that effect sizes estimated in the sample of boys was smaller.
 All results are presented in Table 2 and represented visually in Figure 3.

 Adolescent girls who had larger BMI percentiles tended to be higher in Neuroticism (b = 1.75), as hypothesized.
 Notably, this corresponded with significant associations of BMI percentile and many narrow traits, such Well-Being (b = -2.72), Irritability (b = 1.42), and Anxiety (b = 1.34).
 (Only the last of these associations was hypothesized).
 In addition, adolescent girls with larger BMI percentiles also reported higher Easy-Goingness (b = 1.57), which may reflect a lack of physical activity.
 Similarly, there was a small association between Extraversion and lower BMI percentile (b = -1.04), corresponding with associations of BMI percentile to Sociability (b = -1.21), although girls with larger BMIs also tended to score higher on Humor (b = 1.03).
-As hypothesized, conscientiousness was associated with lower BMI (b = -1.35), evidenced by the relationship between BMI percentile and Industry (b = -0.81), Order (b = -2.26), and Self-Control (b = -2.79). and lower on Introspection (b = -1.05).
+As hypothesized, Conscientiousness was associated with lower BMI (b = -1.35), evidenced by the relationship between BMI percentile and Industry (b = -0.81), Order (b = -2.26), and Self-Control (b = -2.79). and lower on Introspection (b = -1.05).
 Finally, cognitive functioning was negatively associated with BMI percentile (b = -1.32), as hypothesized.

 There were no significant associations between BMI percentile and the Big Five traits among adolescent boys.
 Among the narrow traits, only Self Control was negatively associated with BMI (b = -1.94), like among adolescent girls.
 In addition, boys with larger BMIs tended to score higher on Conservatism (b = 1.32), which was the opposite of the relationship among adolescent girls (b = -0.94).
 Again, cognitive functioning was negatively associated with BMI percentile (b = -1.84).
 Contrary to our hypotheses, the following traits were unassociated with BMI across gender: Impulsivity, Intellect, Adaptability, and Emotional Stability.